-We are the parent corporation and owner of the Cracker Barrel Old Country Store® restaurant and retail concept.
+We are the owner and operator of the Cracker Barrel Old Country Store ® restaurant and retail concept.
 We operate over 600 Cracker Barrel stores in 42 states through a number of related operating companies.
 Our corporate headquarters are located at 305 Hartmann Drive, Lebanon, Tennessee 37087.
 Our telephone number is (615) 444-5533.